sunilabrahamindia/sunilabraham/media/extending-spectrum-openness-moral-right-share-techdirt.md

 created: 2026-03-28
 ---

 **Extending the Spectrum of Openness to Include the Moral Right to Share** is a *Techdirt* post by Glyn Moody, published on 13 August 2013.
-The piece discusses a post by David Eaves that examines [Sunil Abraham](/sunil/)'s extended spectrum of openness — a framework that moves beyond standard open licensing to encompass moral rights to share, attribution, and the relationship between intellectual property regulation and surveillance.
+The piece discusses a post by David Eaves that examines [Sunil Abraham](/sunil/)'s extended spectrum of openness, a framework that moves beyond standard open licensing to encompass moral rights to share, attribution, and the relationship between intellectual property regulation and surveillance.

 ## Contents